 This Aspire E15 boasts solid performance at a somewhat heavy weight, but the price is right and light.
 The processor isn’t the fastest i7 around, but it’s good enough for any student or office use.
 The RAM is also acceptable at 8GB, but it may not live up to your standards if you’re big on multitasking.
 A nice perk of this PC not often seen at this price range is its graphics card, the 940MX.
 This card helps make editing videos a bit more seamless, and it will permit playing of modern games at low to medium settings.
 It has a solid construction and a minimal, office appropriate black appearance.

 This PC is good enough for most use cases and at a price like this, it’s tough to beat for value.
 Plus, the 940MX means one can do some light gaming or video editing in a pinch.
+It’s a great deal for those who want the basics and need the required specs of laptop i7 8GB RAM.

 - Can play modern games at low to medium settings